-This month’s Spotlight on the Team interview is with Client Advisor Steve Caltagirone, who is based out of our San Francisco location.
-In his nearly 4 years with Mission Wealth, he has been instrumental in growing our business in the Northern California and Pacific Northwest regions.
-In this interview, Steve spoke about how much he enjoys having rapport with clients, how he developed a strong work ethic and how heavy metal rocks his world.
+In his time with Mission Wealth, Client Advisor Steve Caltagirone has been instrumental in growing our business in the Northern California and Pacific Northwest regions.
+In this interview from 2017, Steve spoke about how much he enjoys having rapport with clients, how he developed a strong work ethic and how heavy metal rocks his world.
 As a bonus, he offers advice on three of the most important things people can do to improve their finances.

 What childhood experiences formed who you are today?